kylerove/pediatricurologybook/_chapters/03-18_diverticula-urachal-anomalies-and-utricles.md

 ### Clinical Presentation

-**The most common presenting symptoms in children with urachal anomalies are umbilical drainage persisting weeks after delivery or a mass and/or pain due to infection.**{% cite naiditch2013a cilento1998a yiee2007a gleason2015a --file 03-18 %} The umbilical drainage may be clear, serous, purulent, or bloody and is a clue to the its cause: persistent clear fluid leakage (likely urine) in an infant is suggestive of a patent urachus while cloudy, serous, or bloody fluid is indicative of an urachal sinus or cyst.
+**The most common presenting symptoms in children with urachal anomalies are umbilical drainage persisting weeks after delivery or a mass and/or pain due to infection.**{% cite naiditch2013a cilento1998a yiee2007a gleason2015a --file 03-18 %} The umbilical drainage may be clear, serous, purulent, or bloody and is a clue to its cause: persistent clear fluid leakage (likely urine) in an infant is suggestive of a patent urachus while cloudy, serous, or bloody fluid is indicative of an urachal sinus or cyst.
 There is a bimodal age distribution with presentation at a mean of 1-3 months of age for those with urachal sinus or patency versus 3 years for those who present with a urachal cyst.{% cite yiee2007a --file 03-18 %} **The differential diagnosis of umbilical drainage also includes omphalitis, omphalomesenteric duct remnant, or an umbilical granuloma**.{% cite cilento1998a --file 03-18 %}

 **Table 2**{:#table-2}{:.table-number} Presenting Symptoms in Children with Urachal Anomalies.